wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Understanding_what_makes_containers_possible.md

 At this point, you don’t need to know how Control Groups do all this, but it may be worth seeing how you can ask Docker to limit the amount of CPU and memory a container can use.

 ### Limiting a container’s use of the CPU
 If you don’t impose any restrictions on the container’s use of the CPU, it has unrestricted access to all CPU cores on the host.
-You can explicitly specify which cores a container can use with Docker’s --cpuset-cpus option.
+You can explicitly specify which cores a container can use with Docker’s `--cpuset-cpus` option.
 For example, to allow the container to only use cores one and two, you can run the container with the following option:

 ```shell
 $ docker run --cpuset-cpus="1,2" ...
 ```

-You can also limit the available CPU time using options --cpus, --cpu-period, --cpu-quota and --cpu-shares.
+You can also limit the available CPU time using options `--cpus`, `--cpu-period`, `--cpu-quota` and `--cpu-shares`.
 For example, to allow the container to use only half of a CPU core, run the container as follows:

 ```shell
 $ docker run --cpus="0.5" ...
 ```

 ### Limiting a container’s use of memory
 As with CPU, a container can use all the available system memory, just like any regular OS process, but you may want to limit this.
-Docker provides the following options to limit container memory and swap usage: --memory, --memory-reservation, --kernel-memory, --memory-swap, and --memory-swappiness.
+Docker provides the following options to limit container memory and swap usage: `--memory`, `--memory-reservation`, `--kernel-memory`, `--memory-swap`, and `--memory-swappiness`.

-For example, to set the maximum memory size available in the container to 100MB, run the container as follows (m stands for megabyte):
+For example, to set the maximum memory size available in the container to 100MB, run the container as follows (`m` stands for megabyte):

 ```shell
 $ docker run --memory="100m" ...